dogweather/forkful/content/en/fish-shell/good-coding-practices/handling-errors.md

 weight: 16
 ---

-## What & Why?
-Error handling lets your script deal with the unexpected gracefully.
-We do it to manage failure without turning our user's hair gray.

 ## How to:
 To catch errors in Fish, lean on the `status` command and conditionals.
 Say `ping` fails; here's how to detect that: